awelters/hatebase/README.md

 ```

 4. Use composer to [install the dependencies](https://getcomposer.org/doc/00-intro.md#using-composer)
-5. Create the following php script and add your Hatebase API key
+5. Go ahead and try it out.
+The following php script can be used as a starting point by simply adding your Hatebase API key

 ```
 <?php